Getting a dog can be very exciting! BUT, it’s also a decision that shouldn’t be taken lightly – not only for your family but for the dog itself.

 Some dogs, however, will do very well in small spaces – Yorkshire Terriers, for instance.

 If you get a dog that needs a lot of space and place them in a small environment, they will get depressed and anxious and will start causing damage.
+You can let them train in a dog daycare so they can socialise.

 So, make sure that you consider your environment and choose a breed accordingly.